 Anna is the visionary for Yoka Miso.
 She took her father’s recipe and decided to share it with the world.
 She oversees everything about Yoka Miso and enjoys the farm to table business process.
 Anna studied English at the University of Washington but could not imagine a lifestyle that did not include food at the center of everything.

 "I'm half Japanese, half American and speak Japanese fluently.
-I love to spend time with my partner Kyle, my family, my two beloved dogs Vesper (who's in the pic) and Mei, and my sweet but feisty cat, Frida.
+I love to spend time with my family, my friends and my two beloved dogs Vesper and Mei.
 I have recently dove deep into the ideas around permaculture and establishing a thriving ecosystem in my own spaces.
 Over the years, I've become an avid backpacker.
 I love to eat, especially with people and I love to sit outside on my back porch when I drink my coffee in the morning :') "

 Shoichi is the Miso Master and recipe chef for Yoka Miso.
 He has perfected it over a period of 25 years, after moving from Japan to the Northwest.
 His fermenting expertise is unprecedented.
 He began experimenting with miso and other staple foods back in 1972 when he became a firefighter for the City of Fukuoka in Japan.
 Shoichi is also a bit of a local hero with his mochi pounding and reverence for farm to table food and foraging.